medik8s/docs/faq.md

 No.  While Medik8s can take advantage of hardware watchdogs and/or BMCs, it also has options for shared-nothing recovery.

+## Do all nodes need to be treated the same?

+No.  The Node Healthcheck configuration includes a node selector, so you can treat the control plane differently to workers, and have pools of workers with different conditions and threasholds to provide a variety of SLAs.

+## Can I create my own definition of what counts as a healthy node?

+Yes.
+Node Healthcheck determines node health based on NodeConditions.
+There are a set of basic conditions built into Kubernetes, but additional conditions can be defined and then referenced by Node Healthcheck.
+Node Problem Detector is a common tool for creating and updating NodeConditions based on log scraping.

+## Can I create my mechansim for recovering a node?

+Yes.
+Node Healthcheck uses the sig-cluster's [External Remediation API](https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/proposals/20191030-machine-health-checking.md#external-remediation) to uniquely associate a node failure with a specific recovery mechanism of your choosing.

 ## How can I get involved?